 How To Prevent Nipping/Biting

 If you’ve ever watched two puppies playfully biting each other, you’ll notice that it will go on until one of them bites too hard and hurts the other pup.

 One way is to remove your fingers, or whatever he happens to be biting, and say a firm “no” and momentarily stop whatever you were doing with the puppy.

 One thing worth considering is that puppies always seem to be hungry.
 When they’re hungry, they nibble and bite even if they’re not actually eating.

 They might just like the taste of your fingers and toes.
 If repeated nipping and biting is a big problem, try to avoid playing with the pup when you know he’s hungry.

 You may be able to curb the habit a little, but you won’t stop it altogether until the puppy is done teething.
 It’s important that you have patience with the puppy while still being firm.

 Excessive Biting: When To Be Concerned

-Puppy biting can be considered excessive if the puppy doesn’t stop when it’s being firmly told to stop or if the puppy seems to forget the disciple very quickly.
+Puppy biting can be considered excessive if the puppy doesn’t stop when it’s being firmly told to stop or if the puppy seems to forget the discipline very quickly.

 It can become excessive if it seems like all the puppy wants to do is bite and nip.
 This behavior must be corrected before the puppy becomes a big dog.

 Unfortunately, by allowing it or participating in it, we’re encouraging the puppy and letting him believe it’s acceptable.

-- A fixed stare without losing eye contact
+- A fixed stare without losing eye contact.

-- Prolonged and fierce growling
+- Prolonged and fierce growling.

-- Posture becomes stiff
+- Posture becomes stiff.

-- Aggression that comes for a specific situation
+- Aggression that comes for a specific situation.

 Training Techniques To Stop Puppy Biting

 You can choose the one that you’re most comfortable using as well as the one that seems to work the best on your puppy.

 - Verbal cues – When the puppy starts biting you, state “NO!” in a firm voice and end the playtime.
 Let him know that playtime or attention time is over when he bites.